DigitalBits (XDB) Achieves Market Cap of $138.22 Million

-DigitalBits (CURRENCY:XDB) traded up 8.2% against the dollar during the one day period ending at 0:00 AM ET on August 28th.
-In the last week, DigitalBits has traded down 9.2% against the dollar.
-One DigitalBits coin can now be bought for $0.18 or 0.00000365 BTC on popular cryptocurrency exchanges.
-DigitalBits has a total market capitalization of $138.22 million and approximately $944,657.00 worth of DigitalBits was traded on exchanges in the last day.
+DigitalBits (CURRENCY:XDB) traded up 8.2% against the US dollar during the 24 hour period ending at 21:00 PM ET on August 29th.
+During the last seven days, DigitalBits has traded down 9.2% against the US dollar.
+One DigitalBits coin can now be purchased for $0.18 or 0.00000365 BTC on major exchanges.
+DigitalBits has a total market capitalization of $138.22 million and $944,657.00 worth of DigitalBits was traded on exchanges in the last 24 hours.

 - Dash (DASH) traded 2% lower against the dollar and now trades at $236.30 or 0.00484398 BTC.